Xetibo/ReSet-Doc/defense/topics/keyboard.typ

   === Nested groups
   \
   - ListBox always selecting a row
-    - selecting back row, which triggers an action to go back
+    - Selecting back row, which triggers an action to go back
   - Some rows have different logic depending on if variant exists
   #pdfpc.speaker-note(```md
     - Solution: Grab focus of another widget so no selection is triggered